LaloLalo1999/PhotoRestorationGemini/README.md

 1. Push your code to GitHub
 2. Import your repository in [Vercel](https://vercel.com)
+3. Set the **Root Directory** to `apps/web`
-3. Configure environment variables in Vercel dashboard
+4. Configure environment variables in Vercel dashboard
-4. Deploy!
+5. Deploy!

 Vercel will automatically detect the Next.js app and configure the build settings.